CarrieForle/kps-display/README.md

 ## KPS (key per second) Display

-A customizable display program to show key per second in real-time on Windows.
+A customizable display program to show key-per-second in real-time on Windows.

 The program is intended to be window-captured by screen recording / streaming softwares like OBS, alongside with real-time keyboard display program like [NohBoard](https://github.com/ThoNohT/NohBoard/).